MartinHelmut/number-generator/README.md

 uInt32(); // 1567221093
 ```

 This will create the exact **same result on your machine**!
-You get always the same values for the same seed used.
+You will always get the same value for the same seed.

 This means if you create multiple generators with the same seed, you get the same result for the n-th call: